-- As mentioned above, the Audit Committee receives quarterly reports on the progress of implemented action plans that aim to correct detected internal control failings. - The accounts auditor has access to the Audit Committee through invitations to the Audit Committee's meetings that review the quarterly financial statements; at these meetings, the external auditor submits a quarterly report on agreed procedures. - Similarly, the Internal Audit Department has access to the Audit Committee via an invitation to attend the latter's meetings.
+• As mentioned above, the Audit Committee receives quarterly reports on the progress of implemented action plans that aim to correct detected internal control failings.

+• The accounts auditor has access to the Audit Committee through invitations to the Audit Committee's meetings that review the quarterly and half-yearly financial statements, where the external auditor presents its conclusions about the audit procedures developed on the significant financial information.

+• Similarly, the Internal Audit Department has access to the Audit Committee via an invitation to attend the latter's meetings.